kbiskb/Arduino-MIDI-Drum/README.md

 Additional Information
 -
-- The code is compatible with the Arduino MIDI Library.
-You need to initialise the Serial port after the MIDI library, like this:
+- The source code does not need library, however, I have unploaded the Arduino MIDI library on the Github.
+The source code is compatible with the Arduino MIDI Library.
+If you want to use the library, you need to initialise the Serial port after the MIDI library, like this:

     void setup() {